Joanf81/ligo_survey/README.md

 3. During the Quiz the user can go back and forth through the different questions
 4. After submission at the end of the Quiz the user can see the final result
 5. As a Quiz user, I have 2 wildcards.
 A wildcard can be used in any question at any time.
-Using a wildcard in any question will remove the worse of the answers from the possible answers list of that question.
-(The worse answer is calculated based on the answer points)
+Using a wildcard in any question will remove the worst of the answers from the possible answers list of that question.
+(The worst answer is calculated based on the answer points)